Astrometry and Precise Radial Velocities Yield a Complete Orbital Solution for the Nearby Eccentric Brown Dwarf LHS 1610 b: Summary

-We simulated the expected energetics of both sub-Alfvénic interactions and direct auroral emission from the brown dwarf.
-For the star-companion interactions, we demonstrate that LHS~1610~b likely resides in a sub-Alfvénic orbit over its variable range of orbital distances due to its eccentricity, a necessary requirement to support star-companion interactions.
-We show that given even conservative estimates, the radio emission expected from the star due to these interactions is within the sensitivity range of LOFAR.
-Additionally, we show that direct auroral emission from the brown dwarf could be even more easily detectable than the radio emission from star-planet interactions, with nominal expected radio powers in in the $10^{24} - 10^{26} \unit{erg/s}$ range.
+We simulated the expected energetics of both sub-Alfv\'enic interactions and auroral emission from the brown dwarf.
+For the sub-Alfv\'enic interactions, we demonstrate that LHS~1610~b may reside in a sub-Alfvénic orbit over its variable range of orbital distances due to its eccentricity, a necessary requirement to support sub-Alfv\'enic interactions.
+We show that given even conservative estimates, the radio emission expected from the star due to these interactions is within the sensitivity range of LOFAR and other radio instruments.
+Additionally, we show that direct auroral emission from the brown dwarf could be even more easily detectable than the radio emission from sub-Alfv\'enic interactions, with nominal expected radio powers in in the $10^{24} - 10^{26} \unit{erg/s}$ range.
 The detection of either of these interactions is dependent on the orbital phase of the brown dwarf, which benefit from the full orbital solution and precise ephemeris provided in Table \ref{tab:results}.

+This work provides an outline for leveraging a fully characterized orbital solution to study star-planet/star-companion interactions.
+This will be useful as more systems like LHS 1610 are discovered and characterized jointly by Gaia astrometry and precise ground based radial velocities.

 \facilities{HPF/HET 10m, TRES, TESS, \textit{Gaia}.} \software{\texttt{astropy} \citep{astropy2013}, \texttt{barycorrpy} \citep{kanodia2018}, \texttt{corner.py} \citep{dfm2016}, \texttt{emcee} \citep{dfm2013}, \texttt{Jupyter} \citep{jupyter2016}, \texttt{matplotlib} \citep{hunter2007}, \texttt{numpy} \citep{vanderwalt2011}, \texttt{pandas} \citep{pandas2010}, \texttt{pyde} \citep{pyde}, \texttt{radvel} \citep{fulton2018}, \texttt{SERVAL} \citep{zechmeister2018}, \texttt{HxRGproc} \citep{Ninan2018}.}